calamintha101/github-pages-with-jekyll/jazz-maestro/disposition.md

 ---
+layout: page
-title: Disposition for Master Thesis
+title: "Disposition for Master Thesis"
+permalink: /disposition/
 ---

 This is my disposition.